RT-LOC/docs/docs/api/api_conns.md

 You can receive data in a pub/sub fashion, through an Mosquitto (MQTT) broker.
 You can use our MQTT broker (some limitations may apply) or set up your own.

-Make sure your RTLS setup is publishing MQTT data to the broker Use the following configuration for your MQTT client(s):
+Make sure your RTLS setup is publishing MQTT data to the broker.
+Use the following configuration for your MQTT client(s):

 * Host: mqtt.cloud.rtloc.com